 Infection prevention and control is particularly important at a specialized hospital treating a high volume of orthopedic surgical patients.
 Because an infection can be a devastating outcome for an orthopedic patient, at Hospital for Special Surgery we take infection control extremely seriously.
 HSS has implemented several efficient and effective processes to address the issue, and we have been very successful.

 We are proud of the recognition we have received for our significantly low infection rates.
 The New York State Department of Health shared 2012 data from 165 hospitals that performed hip replacement or revision surgery in New York State.
 Our surgical site infection (SSI) rate is half of the New York State average.
 The report mentions specifically that "Hospital for Special Surgery was significantly lower in all of the past five years."
+Read our press release and most recent report.

 Additionally, the New York State Department of Health also reported that our hip infection rate was less than half what would have been expected for our patient mix.
 This is an important distinction as we treat many patients with complex needs.